rstudio/rstudio/eclipse/README.txt

   You could also just edit Hello.launch and search/replace "windows" with
     "linux" or "mac".

-3) Modify the the gwt.devjar VM argument

-  Run->Open Run Dialog...->Java Application->Hello
-  Select the 'Arguments' tab
-  Modify the 'gwt.devjar' setting in the VM arguments window

-  -Dgwt.devjar=<path to trunk>\trunk\build\staging\gwt-<platform>-0.0.0\gwt-dev-<platform>.jar

-4) Repeat steps 2 and 3 for the 'Hello compile' project.
+3) Repeat step 2 for the 'Hello compile' project.

-5) Now you should be able to run the 'Hello' project from the Run dialog!
+4) Now you should be able to run the 'Hello' project from the Run dialog!